jarecoo/practice/notes.md

 - “‘It’s ruinous for the soul to be anxious about the future and miserable in advance of misery, engulfed by anxiety that the things it desires might remain its own until the very end.
 For such a soul will never one at rest — by longing for things to come it will lose the ability to enjoy present things’ -Seneca, Moral Letters, 98.5b-6a Feeling bad in advance is totally voluntary…The pragmatist, the person of action, is too busy to waste time on such silliness….Let the news come when it does.
 Be too busy working to care.“  TDS p.250
 - The only time a man can be brave is when he’s afraid.
 - “Don’t be the person that says yes with their mouth but not with their actions.”
 TDS p.259
+- “It’s other peoples’ job to tell you no, not yours.
+Try stuff and go as far as you can with it.
+Apply for the job you think you’re not qualified for, ask that person out you think is too good for you.
+Create, build, act.
+Take the rejection, learn how to improve, and do better next time.
+Don't negotiate against yourself, because you'll lose every time.” https://www.reddit.com/r/AskReddit/comments/9zpbu8/what_was_your_biggest_or_smallest_epiphany_that/eab4kd5/?st=jp1o7n3c&sh=0df32fdc

 ### Be Disciplined, Strong, and Resilient
 - Find a routine; structure and discipline breed mental stability and general health.
 Keep your house clean, do your chores, run your necessary errands, cook dinner, exercise, etc.